MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

      ![](./media/sharepoint-approvals/update.png)

-If you've followed along, your flow should look similar to the screenshot:
+If you've followed along, your flow should look like this screenshot:

 ![](./media/sharepoint-approvals/completed-flow.png)